josmar-crwdstffng/angular/aio/content/guide/security.md

 ### Trusting safe values

-Sometimes applications genuinely need to include executable code, display an `<iframe>` from some URL, or construct potentially dangerous URLs.
+Sometimes applications genuinely need to include executable code, display an `iframe` element from some URL, or construct potentially dangerous URLs.
 To prevent automatic sanitization in any of these situations, tell Angular that you inspected a value, checked how it was generated, and made sure it will always be secure.
 But *be careful*.
 If you trust a value that might be malicious, you are introducing a security vulnerability into your application.